 Access to the contents of a network volume is provided by an application that runs on another computer or Network Attached Storage (NAS) device.
 Every NAS device and operating system has its own vendor-specific version of the file sharing application, so we occasionally see problems with some NAS devices that don't occur on others.
 Problems can be minor, such as being unable to set file flags (e.g. hidden, locked) on an item, or more significant, like not being able to store or retrieve resource forks.
 When these problems are encountered during a backup task, CCC will copy as many files and as much data as possible, then offer a report on the items or attributes that could not be copied.

 When you encounter an error caused by the file sharing service that hosts your network volume, there are a few workarounds that you can try to avoid the errors:

-- Eject the network volume on your Mac, then restart the computer or NAS device that is hosting the sharepoint.
-Reconnect to the sharepoint and try the backup task again.
+- Eject the network volume on your Mac, then restart the computer or NAS device that is hosting the network volume.
+Reconnect to the network volume and try the backup task again.

-- Connect to the sharepoint using a different protocol.
+- Connect to the network volume using a different protocol.
 A different application is responsible for each protocol, so if the AFP service on your server has a bug, connecting to the SMB service may work more reliably (and vice versa).
-Choose Connect to server from the Finder's Go menu, then specify "smb://servername.local/sharepoint " or "afp://servername.local/sharepoint " to connect to the server using a different protocol.
+Choose Connect to server from the Finder's Go menu, then specify "smb://servername.local/volume " or "afp://servername.local/volume " to connect to the server using a different protocol.
 If you are unsure which protocol you are currently using, click on the mounted volume in the Finder, then choose Get Info from the Finder's File menu to find out.

 - If the errors persist when connecting to the network volume via both AFP and SMB, and restarting the file server does not change the outcome, try backing up to a disk image on the network volume instead.